 Other risks can include allergic or other negative reactions to anesthesia, blood loss, blood clots and accidental injury of you or your baby.

-Whether you give birth vaginally or by C-section, your body will have done an incredible thing.
+Whether you give birth vaginally or by Cesarean section, your body will have done an incredible thing.
 You’re going to be tired, sore and maybe even a little anxious.
 But it’s going to be okay.

-When it comes to recovering from a C-section, the healing timeline is a bit longer than a vaginal birth because you just had a major surgery.
+When it comes to C-section recovery, the healing timeline is a bit longer than a vaginal birth because you just had a major surgery.
 This usually means a couple more days in the hospital and a couple more weeks at home before returning to normal activities, when compared to an average vaginal delivery.

 While you heal, a lot of bending and lifting will be off the table, as you will need to avoid straining your lower belly.
 Don’t worry – you can pick up your baby, but you should ask for help with anything heavier or more involved.
 You can expect pain in your abdominal area too, for which medication may be prescribed.
 You may also experience some vaginal bleeding throughout the weeks of your postpartum recovery.